 There are a few ways to get a head start which is especially helpful if you’re making this dish for Thanksgiving.

 Prep your sweet potatoes a day in advance.
 Cook the potatoes using your preferred method and pop them in the fridge.
 When you’re ready, proceed with the recipe as directed.

-You can also completely prepare this dish a day or two in advance; refrigerate it, and then heat it using one of the 3 methods: slow cooker, microwave, or oven.
+Completely prepare this dish a day or two in advance.
+Refrigerate it, and then heat it using one of the 3 methods: slow cooker, microwave, or oven.

 Storage & Reheating Tips

 Refrigerate: Leftover sweet potato casserole will keep about five days if promptly refrigerated.
 Cool to room temperature and store in a covered container.

 Freeze: Creamy sweet potato mash can be frozen for up to 6 months.
 Spoon it into a resealable freezer bag, seal and flatten the bag slightly, and freeze.
 There’s no need to thaw the potatoes before reheating.

 - 4 cups mashed cooked sweet potatoes (about 4 large potatoes)